Gregification/audinc/readme.md

 ***Audinc*** is a simple java swing applicaiton that hosts miscellaneous tools - of which anyone is welcome to add too.
 There is no restriction on the purpose of the tool, just that it is written in java and on this repo.
 - because of how the classes are named the 'tools' will be refereed to as "presents"
 - there is no java doc even though some classes have those properties.

+## tools/presents
+<br> nothing is final, many are a work in progress
+- ie3301 : data set generator that samples audio
+- serial poke : a troubleshooting solution to get information about a serial port
+- auto clicker : a auto clicker
+- tts  : text to speach using the FreeTTS libary

 # How to contribute
 1. make a new class inside the <code>presentables.presents</code> package that extends the <code>presentables.Presentable</code> class. the Presentable class will allow your tool to interface with the gui.
 1. copy and paste everyting from the <code>presentables.presentTemplate</code> class into your newly created .java file & change the class name to the correct one.